 As a parent of a young child or baby, it can be daunting to imagine braving the crowds for a trip to Chinatown, as much as you want to soak in the atmosphere and enjoy the sights.
 However, it’s nothing that a little preparation can’t overcome.

 Here are 5 tips for surviving (and enjoying) the streets of Chinatown this year.

 While the shophouses and tentage along the street do afford some basic shelter in the event of rain, you can imagine that it will be extremely uncomfortable to be squashed up together with the throngs of people that would also be trying to avoid getting wet.
 Be sure to pack a raincoat or umbrella, especially since the weather’s been increasingly erratic this year.

-At the same time, it might be very hot, and again, shelter is a premium.
-So do dress light, bring along your water bottles, and have your child wear a cap or hat for added protection from the sun.
+At the same time, it might be very hot, and again, a shelter is a premium.
+So do dress lightly, bring along your water bottles, and have your child wear a cap or hat for added protection from the sun.